Kl0ven/MessengerInfosExtractor/README.md

 ## How does it work

+First run `npm install`,
-Set `message_filename` to your path of the conversation json file  and launch with `npm start`!
+Then set `message_filename` to your path of the conversation json file  and launch with `npm start`!

 All results will be available in the Outputs folders, one file for each tasks.